BhavanaG-Hegde/Customer_Churn_Prediction/README.md

 Customer Churn Prediction

 Description:
-This project predicts customer churn for a telecom company using machine learning models, specifically Random Forest, Logistic Regression, and Decision Tree.
+This project predicts customer churn for a telecom company using machine learning models, specifically Logistic Regression, Random Forest and Extreme Gradient Boosting.
 The goal is to predict whether a customer will leave the company based on various factors like age, balance, and membership status.

 Table of Contents:
 1. Introduction